chiralos/onomata-src/C-heapless/README.md

 ## Motivatiion

-The overall goal of this host (interpreter) was to make something like the BASIC environments provided by 8-bit computers of the 1970s and 80s.
+The overall goal of this interpreter host was to make something like the BASIC environments provided by 8-bit computers of the 1970s and 80s.
 But with first-class functions.
 So ideally:

   * Compact.
-The Zeal 8-Bit OS Z80 binary (compiled with SDCC) weighs in at about 23KB which I consider a failure.
+The Zeal 8-Bit OS Z80 binary (compiled with SDCC) weighs in just under 24KB which I consider a failure.

     The [Jupiter Ace](https://en.wikipedia.org/wiki/Jupiter_Ace) had a
     Forth system, floating-point library, and all hardware support